fhltang/chews/README.md

       then use `pip` to install python library dependencies.
    4. Use `make` to compile the protobuf definitions.

+Note that you will need to run the `virtualenv` line each time (or at the very least the `source .env/bin/activate' command) to set up the environment before running Chews.

 ### Create a cloud workstation

 We can reuse the example workstations in the config file in `configs/test.config`.